JessicaGarson/intro_to_command_line_git/README.md

-# Intro to Command Line Git Workshop for Tech Lady Hackathon 2015
+# Intro to Command Line Git Workshop for the Tech Lady Hackathon 2015